onyinyem/Responsive-Web-Design-Project/README.md

 # Responsive-Web-Design-Project

-This is a personal portfolio web page which is responsive.
+This is a personal portfolio web page that is also responsive.